cyberquarks/s3db/README.md

 ### POST /:collectionName/:id

-create/update an item, with the given :id
+create/update an item, with the given :id; body must be a json object.

 response:
 ```